inner-sense/rsschool-cv121/cv.md

 ## Education
 * University: Peter the Great St.Petersburg Polytechnic University, direction "Electric power engineering and electrical engineering", specialty "Relay protection and automation of electric power systems".
-Courses:
+* Courses:
-* Studied the basics of html, css, js on my own
+Studied the basics of html, css, js on my own;
+Html course on the code-basics website;
+CSS course on the code-basics website;
 (will be supplemented)

-# Languages
+## Languages
 * Russian (Native)
 * English (B1)